Seoul Itinerary for 7 Days: A New 2023 Korea Travel Guide

 4. Pfeiffer Hall: Considered the first-ever building on the campus, the hall is brimming with history.
 Walk into its pathways and take a glimpse of the noteworthy architecture.

-Getting to Ewha Street
+Getting to Ewha Womans University Guide

-3. Hongdae Street – 4 hours (5:00 PM to 9:00 PM)
+5. Hongdae Street – 3 hours (5:00 PM to 8:00 PM)

 The animated feels of Hongdae Street

 This neighborhood is definitely a fun destination to visit, especially at night.
-No wonder it’s dubbed as one of the most visited shopping streets in Seoul among international travellers.

 Enjoy shopping, catch some street performances, and pop by Thanks Nature Café